pqhf5kd/MotorControl/Installation.md

 * Click on “Connect using Blutooth” icon (the Bluetooth icon) , scan window is opened
 * Press hub button to turn on
 * Hub name appears in scan window as a device
-* Mark that and click “connect”, progress is shown in Icon as a spinner
+* Mark that and click “pair”, progress is shown in Icon as a spinner
 * hub LED turns to blue

 ## Loading a program